 The purpose of a burn ban is to reduce the amount of pollution that is creating unhealthy air usually due to excessive wood smoke.
 The Clean Air Agency will continue to closely monitor the situation.

-• No burning is allowed in any wood-burning fireplaces, certified or uncertified wood stoves or fireplace inserts.
+- No burning is allowed in wood-burning fireplaces, uncertified wood stoves or fireplace inserts.
 Residents should rely instead on their home’s other, cleaner source of heat (such as their furnace or electric baseboard heaters) for a few days until air quality improves, the public health risk diminishes and the ban is cancelled.

 The Washington State Department of Health recommends that people who are sensitive to air pollution limit time spent outdoors, especially when exercising.
 Air pollution can trigger asthma attacks, cause difficulty breathing, and make lung and heart problems worse.
 Air pollution is especially harmful to people with lung and heart problems, people with diabetes, children, and older adults (over age 65).

 For up-to-date burn ban information for the Puget Sound area, download the free app: “Burn Ban 411.”